18 Best Types of Charts and Graphs for Data Visualization [+ Guide]

 Best Use Cases for This Type of Chart

-You can use both column charts and bar graphs to display changes in data, but column charts are best for negative data.
-The main difference, of course, is that column charts show information vertically while bar graphs show data horizontally.
+I use both column charts to display changes in data, but I've noticed column charts are best for negative data.
+The main difference, of course, is that column charts show information vertically while bar charts show data horizontally.

 For example, warehouses often track the number of accidents on the shop floor.
 When the number of incidents falls below the monthly average, a column chart can make that change easier to see in a presentation.